bin456789/reinstall/README.en.md

 ## Network Requirements

-Install Linux using the `Install Mode` must have DHCPv4.
+Install Linux using the `Install Mode` requires the machine to be able to automatically obtain an IP address.

 Other cases support static IP, IPv6 (including installing Alpine, Linux cloud image, Windows iso, dd).